 If you have mild symptoms, you will be encouraged to remain at home (self-isolating) in early labour, as usual practice.

-Your maternity team have been advised on ways to ensure that you and your baby receive safe, quality care, respecting your birth choices as closely as possible.
+Your maternity team have been advised on ways to ensure that you and your baby receive safe and high quality care, facilitating and respecting your birth choices as closely as possible.

 - You will be advised to attend hospital via private transport where possible, or call 111/999 for advice, as appropriate

-- You will be met at the maternity unit entrance and provided with a surgical face mask, which will need to stay on until you are isolated in a suitable room
+- You will be met at the maternity unit entrance and may be provided with a face mask, which you will need to wear until you are isolated in a suitable room

 Q. Could I pass coronavirus to my baby?

 As this is a new virus, there is limited evidence about caring for women with coronavirus infection when they have just given birth.
-A small number of babies have been diagnosed with coronavirus shortly after birth, so there is a chance that infection may have occurred in the womb, but it is not certain whether transmission was before or soon after birth.
+A small number of babies have been diagnosed with coronavirus shortly after birth but it is not certain whether transmission was before or soon after birth.
 Your maternity team will maintain strict infection control measures at the time of your birth and closely monitor your baby.

 Q. Will my baby be tested for coronavirus?

-If you have confirmed or suspected coronavirus when the baby is born, doctors who specialise in the care of newborn babies (neonatal doctors) will examine your baby and advise you about their care, including whether they need testing.
+If you have confirmed or suspected coronavirus when the baby is born, doctors who specialise in the care of newborn babies (neonatologists) will examine your baby and advise you about their care, including whether your baby needs to be tested.

 Yes, if that is your choice.
 Provided your baby is well and doesn’t require care in the neonatal unit, you will stay together after you have given birth.